cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 ### `HasEndBlocker`

-The `HasEndBlocker` is an extension interface from `AppModule`.
+The `HasEndBlocker` is an extension interface from `appmodule.AppModule`.
 All modules that have an `EndBlock` method implement this interface.
 If a module need to return validator set updates (staking), they can use `HasABCIEndblock`

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/core/appmodule/module.go#L66-L72